Table of Contents

 Settlement Patterns: From Riverbanks to Geoglyphs

-The geography of the Amazon gave rise to a variety of settlement forms, ranging from small seasonal camps to large, planned towns.
-Recent archaeological surveys using LIDAR (light detection and ranging) have revealed a much denser network of settlements than previously imagined.
+The diverse geography of the Amazon gave rise to a wide array of settlement forms, ranging from small temporary camps to large, permanent towns with complex social structures.
+Advances in remote sensing technologies, particularly LIDAR (light detection and ranging), have revealed a much denser and intricate network of ancient settlements than previously recognized.

 Ring Villages and Large Mound Settlements